LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 ## Retry

 If you are expecting your sequence to encounter predictable failures, you might simply want to retry.
 For example, if you are running in a cloud environment, it's very common for operations to fail occasionally for no obvious reason.
-Cloud platforms often relocate services on a fairly regular basis for operational reasons, which means it's not unusual for operations to fail, but for the exact same operation to succeed it you immediately retry it.
+Cloud platforms often relocate services on a fairly regular basis for operational reasons, which means it's not unusual for operations to fail—you might make a request to a service just before the cloud provider decided to move that service to a different compute node—but for the exact same operation to succeed if you immediately retry it (because the retry request gets routed to the new node).
 Rx's `Retry` extension method offers the ability to retry on failure a specified number of times or until it succeeds.
 This works by resubscribing to the source if it reports an error.

 This example uses the simple overload, which will always retry on any exception.